Event

 Original note from the RPE author: When the easing type of a speed event is not 1, the actual speed change follows the derivative shape of the easing function, so the change in floorposition adheres to the easing curve.
 For compatibility, when easing is 1, we keep the original meaning unchanged—meaning easing type 1 and easing type 5 both represent a quadratic change in floorposition.

-Note speed events do not support easing; only linear changes are applied.- When the speed value is negative, notes will fly upward.
+Note speed events do not support easing; only linear changes are applied.- When the speed value is negative, notes fly upward.
 If a note is a

 Python example (no bezier)